Jayshua/Just-the-Gauge/readme.md

 ``` javascript
 var guage = new Guage(canvas);
 ```
+The canvas argument can be either a string representing the ID of a canvas element on the page, the canvas element itself, or the context of the canvas element.
+Pick one, they all work.

 ### 3. That's it!
 You're done!
 (Sort of...)
 Of course you can just leave the options argument empty.
 The defaults look nice!
 But you probably want to tell the guage what value it should show.